m-bartlett/safeway-coupon-clip-chrome-extension/README.md

 ## How it works

 Until recently, there were many solutions for automatically clipping these coupons.
-I previously used a basic Javascript snippet that basically performs the same logic as this extension.
+I previously used a Javascript snippet that basically performs the same logic as this extension.
 However, the Safeway website recently had changes so that only "trusted" click events from the browser seem to activate the click events on the "clip" buttons.
 This extension satisfies that requirement by using "Debug mode".
 You will see a banner that this extension has debug mode activated while it's clipping coupons.
 While clipping, the extension is performing this loop: